FireAphis/Fact/README.md

 ====================

-FireAphisClearerTool (FACT) is a small project intended to make a life with ClearCase a little bit happier.
+FireAphisClearerTool (FACT) is a small project intended to make a life with ClearCase UCM a little bit happier.
 The project tries to achieve the goal in two ways:

 1. Create an intuitive front end for IBM Rational ClearCase SCM.